 Qualified applicants who successfully complete the five (5) required courses which constitute the core foundation for the full degree program: CRP 241, 242, 245, 253, and 254 will receive the Academic Core in Clinical Research awarded by the Duke University School of Medicine.
 Students who complete the certificate may apply to change their status to degree seeking and apply completed coursework toward degree requirements.

-Certificate applicants must submit the application form and provide a CV and transcripts as outlined above in the degree section.
+Certificate applicants must submit the application form and provide a CV as outlined above in the degree section.

 The courses in the program are also available to qualified individuals who want to acquire specific skills but who may not want to pursue the masters degree or the program certificate.
 In addition to clinical fellows, such individuals include faculty members, post-doctoral fellows, and other health professionals.
 This option allows the flexibility of taking various combinations of courses subject only to constraints imposed by course prerequisites.

 Non-Degree applicants must submit the application form and provide a CV.

 Costs & Financing

 Tuition for the 2019-2020 academic year is $811 per credit.
 Some faculty members are eligible for the University's Educational Assistance Program.
 Other sources of support exist in some clinical departments; prospective participants should consult with program directors and division chiefs regarding potential funding sources.

 The deadline for receipt of applications for priority review is May 15.
 Applications received after this date will be considered on a space available basis.
 Priority Review applicants will be notified of admissions decisions by July 1.
 Regular review applicants will be notified of admission decisions on a rolling basis after that date.
 Application correspondence may be sent by US mail to: